Fears, Phobias and Anxiety

 Most phobias are not directly related to the cause of the emotion, they are symbolic of it.
 The most obvious example is the fear of flying.
 There are 12 million people in the UK who have a fear of flying – approximately one in five people.
 Yet how many of these people have lived through a plane crash?
 The majority of these people will most likely be connecting the experience of flying with an unconscious fear of being out of control, which their subconscious mind symbolises and then projects onto the act of flying.

-Analytical Therapy works extremely favorably with the following common phobias.
+Suggestion Therapy works extremely favourably with the following common phobias.

 This is a dread of open spaces and takes such a hold over the sufferer that they are sometimes unable to go outside for even short periods and consequently are ‘imprisoned’ in their own homes.